giranntu/ry_spotnet_EGNN0809/README.md

 The files are numbered to indicate the sequence in which they should be executed.
 Specific instructions are also embedded within each file.
 This section provides general guidance on what each file does and how to run them in order:

 1. **First and Second Scripts**:
-   - Start by running `1_downsample_TAQ_data.py` followed by `2_organize_prices_as_tables.py` in sequence.
-These scripts process the tick-by-tick data for the 30 DJIA constituents over a 3-year period.
+   - Start by running `1_fetch_polygon_data.py` followed by `2_organize_prices_as_tables.py` in sequence.
+These scripts now fetch 1-minute data from Polygon.io API for the 30 DJIA constituents over a 6+ year period (2019-2025).
+   - The Polygon.io API key is already configured in the code for your research use.
+   - The first script uses **ultra-fast parallel processing** with 30 workers per symbol and up to 5 concurrent symbols, making ~45,000+ API requests efficiently with rate limiting and retry logic.
-   - The scripts filter data for NYSE during market hours and resample it to the daily level, storing the output in the folder `rawdata/taq/by_comp/`.
-This folder will contain 30 files, one for each company, named in the format `{COMPANY_NAME}_20_23`.
-An example file is provided to illustrate the expected structure.
+   - Data is fetched for NYSE during market hours and stored in the folder `rawdata/polygon/`.
+This folder will contain 30 files, one for each company, named in the format `{COMPANY_NAME}_2019_2025.csv`.
-   - After organizing the prices into tables, you will need to use the *Fourier-Malliavin Volatility (FMVol) MATLAB library* referenced in the paper *Sanfelici, S., & Toscano, G. (2024)*, available [here](https://it.mathworks.com/matlabcentral/fileexchange/72999-fsda-flexible-statistics-data-analysis-toolbox).
+   - The second script implements the **Yang-Zhang volatility estimator** to replace the MATLAB FMVol library, providing a more robust volatility estimation that accounts for overnight returns, opening jumps, and intraday returns.
-   - The MATLAB package allows you to estimate univariate and multivariate volatilities and volatilities of volatilities.
-The results will be saved into four structured folders:
+   - The results will be saved into four structured folders:
      - `processed_data/vol/` - Univariate volatilities (30 files, one per company).
      - `processed_data/covol/` - Multivariate co-volatilities (435 files, one for each entry in a 30x30 upper triangular matrix).
      - `processed_data/vol_of_vol/` - Univariate volatility of volatilities (30 files, one per company).